OvertureMaps/schema/docusaurus/README.md

-# Overture Schema Documentation Webpage
+# Overture Schema Documentation

+Official Overture Maps documentation pages are maintained at github.com/overturemaps/docs and publishes to [docs.overturemaps.org](https://docs.overturemaps.org)

+This repo (schema/docusaurus) contains the contents of what gets published at docs.overturemaps.org/**schema**.

-This documentation page is build using [Docusaurus 2](https://docusaurus.io/) with the [JSON Schema Plugin](https://github.com/jy95/docusaurus-json-schema-plugin).
+This page is built using [Docusaurus 3](https://docusaurus.io/) with the [JSON Schema Plugin](https://github.com/jy95/docusaurus-json-schema-plugin).

+## Editing
+To update any of the documentation available at `docs.overturemaps.org/schema`, you can edit the files here in `docs/schema`.

 ## Local Development

 ### nvm, node.js, and npm
-Project uses Node.js which is prerequisite to run next instructions.
+Project uses Node.js which is prerequisite to run the next instructions.

-The minimum required Node.js version is `15.0.0`.

 For Windows and/or WSL users on Windows (Ubuntu) here is a [link](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to working instructions set.